FF-M Isolation

 1. Multiple binaries image implementation could also reference this layout if its hardware protection unit can cover the exact boundaries mentioned above.

-2. Private data includes both initialized and non-initialized (ZI) sections.
-Check chapter 3.1.1 of FF-M for the details.
+2. Private data includes both initialized and zero-initialized (ZI) sections.
+Check chapter 3.1.1 of FF-M 1 for the details.

 3. This diagram shows the boundaries but not orders.
 The order of regions inside one upper region can be adjusted freely.